 You’ve made a list, and you’ve checked it twice.
 You know what you need—or do you?
-RV Checklist helps you make customized trip planning lists for each trip.
+RV Checklist ( for Android or iOS) helps you make customized trip planning lists for each trip.
 The app also offers standard lists for typical RV tasks, like buying an RV, annual maintenance, winterization, site arrival or departure, first-aid kit needs, and more.
 From kitchen and sporting goods items to reminders to check vehicle registration and roadside assistance, this list app is invaluable.

-This free app is the gold standard for finding a place to park your RV.
+This free app (Android or iOS) is the gold standard for finding a place to park your RV.
 From truck stops, RV parks, rest areas, and campgrounds to Walmarts, Cabellas, Cracker Barrels, and Camping Worlds, this app includes parking information for the United States, Canada, and Mexico.

 RV Parks & Campgrounds

 Including private parks, public parks, U.S. Military campgrounds, superstores, and club stores, this free app (Android and iOS) gives options galore for parking your RV.
 Each stop lists the amenities, including water, electric, sewer, Wi-Fi, pool, pet accommodations, and more, along with the address and current distance from where you are plus ratings by other RV’ers.
 Each listing also has a button for calling the location, searching for the listing online, or navigating to the location.
 Dump stations and rest areas are clearly marked, and low-clearance advisories are given.
 The simple layout makes it easy to view each listing clearly.